 when you ran out of things to say, your date just looked at you blankly

-So Speaking Part 2 is a very unnatural situation.
+So IELTS Speaking Test Part 2 is a very unnatural situation because of the duration.
 But it’s a bit similar to public speaking.
 It’s just that in this case, only one person has turned up to listen to your talk.
 And they’re sitting across a table from you.

-In Speaking Part 2 there is also a piece of misleading information that the examiner tells you.
-The examiner actually says just before you start speaking ‘Remember you have one to two minutes for this.
+The other things to remember is that the examiner will give you a misleading piece of information.
+The examiner will say just before you start speaking: ‘Remember you have one to two minutes for this.
 So don’t worry if I stop you, I’ll tell you when the time is up.
 In fact it’s two whole minutes, and the examiner won’t stop until you complete those two minutes.